yannellym/AAC_device/README.md

 ### Information on AAC Devices: https://www.aphasia.com/aac-devices/what-is-an-aac-device/ <br/>
 ### Information on Austim: https://www.nimh.nih.gov/health/topics/autism-spectrum-disorders-asd#:~:text=Autism%20spectrum%20disorder%20(ASD)%20is,first%20two%20years%20of%20life.<br/>

+### Lesson Learned
+After hacing created this project, I learned how to use AWS Polly, and Azure text-to-speech.
+I also practiced using firebase and reading through all of the functions they have available.
+I really enjoyed designing the wireframes for the project.
+I also enjoyed doing research on people with Austim and how to design to their needs.
+The most difficult part was working with Azure for the first time.
+Azure had some difficulties working across browsers.
+Lastly, Sortable JS was also a bit difficult at times.
+However, I was able to figure it out after reading the documentation and doing trials.

+### Roles:
+This project was developed by two people: Luis Brito, and Yannelly Mercado(Myself).
+Both developers were involved in the design, development, and testing of the project.

 ### App Evaluation
 - **Category:** Technology/ Assistive Technology